Kong/docs.konghq.com/app/_hub/kong-inc/request-callout/overview/_index.md

 	}
 }
 ```
 Note both the `cache` top-level object and the `by_lua` field in
 `callout.response.by_lua`.
 The former defines global caching behavior, while the
 latter runs Lua code modifying the callout cache key.
-This example is crafted to
-execute Lua code in the response `by_lua`; a similar use-case could customize
+This example is crafted to  execute Lua code in the response `by_lua`.
-the `url` field of the callout request by running Lua code setting
+A similar use case could customize the `url` field of the callout request by
-`kong.ctx.shared.callouts.<name>` in the request `by_lua` field.
+running Lua code setting `kong.ctx.shared.callouts.<name>` in the request `by_lua` field.